-To license the PFiddlesoft Frameworks, click the PFiddlesoft Frameworks product on the left.
-The license is FREE for personal use or for use with your free products.
-We charge a modest license fee for use of each framework with a commercial or other paid product.
+Go to PFiddlesoft Frameworks Downloads to download the frameworks and to review their licensing terms.
+The licenses are free for personal use or for use with your free software products.
+We charge a flat one-time license fee for use of each framework with a commercial or other paid product.
+Source code is available for a separate fee.
 Send licensing questions to email@example.com

 Mac App Store Policy:

 PFiddlesoft's products are not sold on Apple's Mac App Store.
 Our products are developer utilities and assistive applications for Mac users with disabilities, and they employ Apple's Accessibility and Quartz Event Taps technologies to help users control other applications and system features.
-Software that uses these technologies is not eligible for the Mac App Store.
+Third-party products that use these technologies are not eligible for the Mac App Store.

 If Apple changes the Mac App Store requirements in the future, we will consider whether to distribute products with the same or similar features on the Mac App Store.
 If we do, they may require payment of the full Mac App Store purchase price even if you already own a version purchased here on the PFiddlesoft site.
 We will continue to support every product that you purchase here for a reasonable time, but the features and prices of any Mac App Store products and updates we offer may differ from the features and prices of our products and updates available here.

 PFiddlesoft™ is the name under which PreForm Assistive Technologies, LLC distributes software for Macintosh computers with an emphasis on assistive technologies.
 Some of these products were formerly distributed by PreFab Software, Inc.

 PFiddlesoft has unmatched experience controlling the graphical user interface of applications running on Apple computers using AppleScript and other technologies.
 Our products carry on the tradition of PreFab Player, a seminal product released in 1994 for the classic Mac OS.
 Now, PFiddlesoft brings our expertise to you on macOS with several established products and the frameworks on which they are based.